angushtlam/universal-route-defs/README.md

 # universal-route-defs
 Simple utility that allows a full stack JavaScript application to easily declare nested routes and retrieve the corresponding URL paths in a shared module.

-## Why is this useful (what I use it for)
+## Why is this useful
-For the full stack web _(NodeJS)_ projects that I am building, its convenient to have all of the routes the application uses in located in one module.
-As an example, I will first define the routes using the `route` function provided by `universal-route-defs`.
+For full stack web projects, it's convenient to have all of the routes the application uses in located in one place. `universal-route-defs` allow you to define nested routes for better organization.
+It also has support for middlewares that uses route parameters (like Express, Koa, Hapi).

+If your project is set up to be a monorepo, there is an added benefit of sharing the route definitions in the frontend and middleware server.
+No more copypasting and inconsistent routes!

+## Usage
+First, define the routes using the `route` function provided by `universal-route-defs`.
 ```javascript
 // shared_urls.js
 import { route, routes } from 'universal-route-defs'